-Although HCDD did not receive any public comments, the 2020 CAPER was available for public review and comment from September 3, 2021 to September 18, 2021.
-A notice was published in the Houston Chronicle and posted on HCDD's website on September 3, 2021.
-The notice was also published in Spanish in La Voz and in Vietnamese in the Viet Moi on September 8, 2021.
-Copies of the published notices are included in the Appendix.
+The 2020 CAPER will be available for public review and comment from September 3, 2021 to September 18, 2021.
+A notice will be published in the Houston Chronicle on September 1, 2021.
+This notice was also posted on HCDD's website.
+A copy of the actual notice published, is included in the Appendix.

-A draft copy of the CAPER was available at the Main Houston Public Library and posted on HCDD's website, and copies can be requested at HCDD's office (2100 Travis Street).
-HCDD did not receive any public comments during the comment period.
+A draft copy of the CAPER was available at the Main Houston Public Library and posted on HCDD's website, and copies can be requested at HCDD's office (2100 Travis Street)